 The classical voice program is an intense musical immersion.
 During your time here, you will participate in:

-- Weekly private voice lessons and coachings focus on advanced classical technique enhanced through voice-appropriate repertoire.
-All instructors hold advanced degrees in music and are actively engaged in teaching and performance in their professional lives.
+Weekly private voice lessons and coaching, focusing on advanced classical technique and voice-appropriate repertoire.
+You will study and have numerous coaching sessions with instructors who have advanced degrees in music and are actively engaged in professional teaching and performance.

-- Opera Workshop Company gives students an opportunity to participate in staged performances featuring the repertoire of opera and operetta.
-Experiences will range from solos to small ensembles to chorus scenes.
-All scene selections are tailored to the students' ability and experience, culminating with the public performances in the Opera Workshop during the fifth week of camp.
+Opera Workshop Company is your opportunity to participate in staged performances featuring the repertoire of opera and operetta, including solos, small ensembles, and chorus scenes.
+Scenes are selected and tailored to the students' ability and experience.
+The workshop culminates with public performances.

-- Master classes with distinguished vocal artists complement the daily instruction students receive.
-Recent guest master class teachers have included Nathan Gunn, Carmen Pelton, Salvatore Champagne, Kenneth Cox, Sylvia McNair, and Richard Fracker, among others.
+Master classes with distinguished guest artists complement the curriculum.
+Recent master class guest teachers have included Carmen Pelton, Salvatore Champagne, Kenneth Cox, Sylvia McNair, Richard Fracker, and Nathan and Julie Gunn, among others.

-- Studio and honor solo recitals provide important experience in the art of recital comportment, song memorization, characterization, recital artistry and public performance.
+Studio and honors solo recitals will provide you important experience in the art of recital comportment, song memorization, characterization, recital artistry, and public performance.

 Classes for singer skills will include: music theory, including both the written and aural aspects; music history, taught with a special emphasis on vocal literature and performance; and acting, to prepare you for the challenges of dramatic presentation.

 Topics Classes: Each week, you will explore a specific performance subject, including: